The Power of Localization for Efficiently Learning Linear Separators with Noise: Introduction

 Motivated by the fact that many modern machine learning applications have massive amounts of unannotated or unlabeled data, there has been significant interest in designing active learning algorithms that most efficiently utilize the available data, while minimizing the need for human intervention.
-Over the past decade there has been substantial progress progress on understanding the underlying statistical principles of active learning, and several general characterizations have been developed for describing when active learning could have an advantage over the classic passive supervised learning paradigm both in the noise free settings and in the agnostic case~\cite{QBC,sanjoy-coarse,Balcan06,Balcan07,Hanneke07,dhsm,CN07,BHW08,Kol10,nips10,wang11,sanjoy11-encyc,RaginskyR:11,BH12}.
+Over the past decade there has been substantial progress on understanding the underlying statistical principles of active learning, and several general characterizations have been developed for describing when active learning could have an advantage over the classical passive supervised learning paradigm both in the noise free settings and in the agnostic case~\cite{QBC,sanjoy-coarse,Balcan06,Balcan07,Hanneke07,dhsm,CN07,BHW08,Kol10,nips10,wang11,sanjoy11-encyc,RaginskyR:11,BH12,hanneke:survey}.
 However, despite many efforts, except for very simple noise models (random classification noise~\cite{BF13} and linear noise~\cite{dgs12}), to date there are no known computationally efficient algorithms with provable guarantees in the presence of noise.
-In particular, there are no computationally efficient algorithms for the agnostic case, and furthermore no result exists showing the benefits of active learning over passive learning in the malicious noise model, where the feature part of the examples can be corrupted as well.
-We discuss additional related work in Appendix~\ref{se:related}.
+In particular, there are no computationally efficient algorithms for the agnostic case, and furthermore no result exists showing the benefits of active learning over passive learning in the malicious noise model, where the adversary may also corrupt the features.